walles/loadviz/README.md

 ## TODO

 - Make an icon
-- Make sure the icon is visible in the Finder
-- Make sure the icon is visible in the About dialog
 - Try increasing the fire distortion radius when flames are higher
 - Try distorting the fire more vertically than horizontally
 - Animate the screenshot in a cross faded loop.
 Try 10s first and see if that's